Schedule Your Diagnostic Consultation

 5. Make your privacy policy prominent.
 Most of your website visitors will be very anxious about parting with their personal data.
 Show your visitors that their privacy is a priority.
 Linking to your privacy policy is also a best practice that Google and most trustmark providers want to see.

-6. Add checkboxes, drop-down lists, and radio buttons to get more consistent data for your marketing automation and lead scoring needs.
-Without these ways to standardize data, your website visitors will enter ever-so-slight variations of information that really interfere with segmentation, workflow automation, and metrics.
+6. Add checkboxes, drop-down lists, and radio buttons to get more consistent data for your marketing automation and lead-scoring needs.
+Without these ways to standardize data, your website visitors will enter ever-so-slight information variations that interfere with segmentation, workflow automation, and metrics.

 7. Rethink the conventional “Submit” wording to better align with the form’s headline.
 The form’s button text should be consistent with the action verb in the landing page headline and action verb in the form headline.
-For example “Download the Guide” or “Attend the Webinar” rather than just “Submit.”
-This solves a second problem too: who actually wants to “Submit?”
+For example, “Download the Guide” or “Attend the Webinar” rather than “Submit.”
+This solves a second problem: who actually wants to “Submit?”
 The word itself has some pretty negative connotations.

 8. Address your buyer persona’s challenges when planning fields.
-Think about your segmentation and personalization needs – both of which can make a huge difference in accelerating the sales cycle.
+Think about your segmentation and personalization needs, which can make a huge difference in accelerating the sales cycle.

 9. Don’t ask the same question twice.
 With progressive profiling, you can prioritize which fields to include on a form for an initial conversion versus which more sensitive fields should appear on subsequent forms for reconversions.
 This provides two benefits: After you know a lead’s company name, company size, and website URL, you don’t have to ask for it again on subsequent reconversion attempts.
 You can then dynamically slot in more sensitive information requests, such as fields asking for budget and buyer’s journey stage.

 10. Don’t propose too soon.
-By understanding where in the buyer’s journey a website visitor in when encountering a particular form on a particular landing page, you can avoid turning off website visitors by proposing “marriage” on the first date.
+By understanding where a website visitor is in the buyer’s journey when encountering a particular form on a particular landing page, you can avoid turning off website visitors by proposing “marriage” on the first date.
 In the Awareness stage, limit the form length and don’t ask ultra-sensitive questions.
 Later on, as your new lead is aging through to the Consideration and Decision Making stages, you’ll have built up some trust and earned the right to probe a little more – with longer forms and more intrusive questions – as you collect the necessary data to pass a qualified lead from marketing to sales.

 While landing pages and forms are often discussed in the same context, they really are two entirely concepts with their best practices.

-From a sequence standpoint, because forms get embedded into landing pages, you’ll usually want to build a form before you build a landing page.
+From a sequencing standpoint, because forms get embedded into landing pages, you’ll usually want to build a form before you build a landing page.

-And from an efficiency standpoint, it’s often desirable to build forms so they can be reused across multiple, similar, landing pages.
+And from an efficiency standpoint, building forms is often desirable so they can be reused across multiple, similar landing pages.

 How do you currently use forms to generate leads for your data center business?
-And how many of these best practices is your website currently in alignment with?
+And how many of these best practices is your website currently aligned with?
 Share your take within the Comments section below.